decentraland/adr/RFC/RFC-10-realm-description.md

 ## Realm

-We call realm to a given set of services needed for the client to work: current we have comms, content and lambdas.
-We point to a realm by using an URL, it's a valid realm if it provides a `/about` endpoint in the proper format describing the realm and its status.
+A `realm` is a set of services needed for the client to work: current there is comms, content and lambdas.
+A valid realm is pointed by a url defining `/about` endpoint in the proper format, which describes the realm and its status.

 ## /about

-This endpoint should return a json like this:
+This endpoint should return a json like [this](https://github.com/decentraland/protocol/blob/main/bff/http-endpoints.proto):

 ```typescript
 type About = {